jquery/learn.jquery.com/page/using-jquery-core/jquery-object.md

 alert( $( "#logo" ) === $( "#logo" ) ); // alerts "false"
 ```

 However, both objects contain the same DOM element.
-The `get` method is useful for testing if two jQuery objects have the same DOM element.
+The `.get()` method is useful for testing if two jQuery objects have the same DOM element.

 ```
 // Comparing DOM elements.